snoowbirvd/snoowbirvd/README.md

 ## Hi there, I'm Mark👋

-🔭 I’m currently working on Industrial Engineering related projects
+🔭 I’m currently working on projects related to Industrial Engineering and Japanese language

 <!--
 **snoowbirvd/snoowbirvd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.